Dr. Steve Kromka

 Dr. Erin Casey

 Dr. Erin Casey, a Colorado native, graduated with a BS in Environmental Health from Colorado State University.
 She then received her Doctorate of Veterinary Medicine from Colorado State University in 2008.
 Additionally, Dr. Casey received a certification in veterinary acupuncture and a minor in business.
 After graduation she was accepted into New York City Veterinary Specialists' internship program in Manhattan, for advanced training in small animal specialty and emergency medicine.
 Her personal interests include skiing/snowboarding, hiking, photography, and traveling.
-Dr. Casey and her husband, David, just had a beautiful little girl.
+Dr. Casey and her husband, David, have a beautiful little girl, Charley, and a son, Matthew.
 They live with their husky named Sakari, their Italian mastiff named Delilah, and their orange cat named Cheese.

 Dr. Jennifer Lei